By Wayne Madsen

 The western corporate media generalised the Duterte-Obama feud as one between a statesmanlike US president and a Filipino Donald Trump.
 For Obama to lecture Duterte on human rights was the ultimate in hubris.
 Duterte is a fiery pragmatist who is on guard against Obama and the neoconservative war hawks.

 The explanation by the Western corporate media, which caters to a very basic secondary school level of education, about the reasons behind the recent war of words between US President Barack Obama and Philippines President Rodrigo Duterte, had little to do with the leader of the Philippines calling Obama a «Putang ina» or «son of a whore» in Tagalog.
-The breakdown in relations between the Philippines, a former and much-abused American colony, and the United States is based on renewed Philippines nationalism, a disgust by Duterte for the selective human rights agenda of the Obama administration, and the Philippines leader’s antipathy for those schooled in Muslim beliefs in neighboring Indonesia.
+The breakdown in relations between the Philippines, a former and much-abused American colony, and the United States is based on renewed Philippines nationalism, a disgust by Duterte for the selective human rights agenda of the Obama administration, and the Philippines leader’s antipathy for those schooled in Muslim beliefs in neighbouring Indonesia.

 Duterte knows full well that Obama prayed in a mosque and recited from the Koran in his early childhood years at a quasi-Islamic state school in Jakarta.
-And for Duterte, a former mayor of Davao City in Mindanao, – a southern Philippine island plagued by Saudi-financed Abu Sayyaf Group Wahhabist terrorism nurtured from radicalized mosques across the Sulu Sea in Indonesia – Obama’s upbringing in Southeast Asia is very germane.
+And for Duterte, a former mayor of Davao City in Mindanao, – a southern Philippine island plagued by Saudi-financed Abu Sayyaf Group Wahhabist terrorism nurtured from radicalised mosques across the Sulu Sea in Indonesia – Obama’s upbringing in Southeast Asia is very germane.

 Duterte’s reference to Obama’s mother was not uttered in a vacuum of history.
 Duterte fully understands Stanley Ann Dunham Obama-Soetoro’s role in the aftermath of the 1965 bloody Muslim – and Central Intelligence Agency – backed coup that toppled Indonesia’s secular president, Sukarno.
 The coup, in which Obama’s Indonesian stepfather, Lieutenant Colonel Lolo Soetoro, participated as a brutal thug out to identify and execute as many Communists and ethnic Chinese Indonesians as possible, was staffed out of the US embassy in Jakarta.